-On December 1, 2020, the cybersecurity research group, Project Zero discovered an iPhone vulnerability giving would-be hackers remote access to the entire device, over Wi-Fi, without the owner ever having to touch their phone to initiate the process.
+Additionally, in December of 2020, the cybersecurity research group, Project Zero discovered an iPhone vulnerability giving would-be hackers remote access to the entire device, over Wi-Fi, without the owner ever having to touch their phone to initiate the process.
 To make matters worse, potential hackers could then use the radio frequencies of the infected device to infiltrate other nearby iPhones, also with no interaction needed.

 What Is an AirDrop Hack?

-When evaluating the primary suspect behind this exploit, researched found that it stems from what is now a resolved flaw in Apple’s mesh networking system, knowns as Airdrop.
-Typically, this feature is meant to allow iPhone owners to easily share pictures and other media content with other nearby iPhones; removing the need to first upload the content to a secondary cloud service for sharing
+When evaluating the primary suspect behind this exploit, research has found that it stems from what is now a resolved flaw in Apple’s mesh networking system, knowns as Airdrop.
+Typically, this feature is meant to allow iPhone owners to easily share pictures and other media content with other nearby iPhones; removing the need to first upload the content to a secondary cloud service for sharing.

 Once infiltrated, security researchers were able to view photos, read emails, copy private messages, and monitor user activity in real time.
 While Apple claims to have resolved the vulnerability back in May with iOS 13.5, this exploit still depicts a frightening picture of what malicious hackers may be doing without your consent.
 And although a hack like this is significant for a number of reasons, it blemishes Apple’s long-standing reputation for developing software that is nearly “unhackable”.